-You can read more about this after the gallery.
+You can read about the US travel restrictions after the gallery.

 It’s hard to believe, but just 18 months ago, I could book a flight to pretty much anywhere in the world and, as long as I had my passport (and, for some destinations, a visa), off I’d go.
 It seems, in hindsight, like a very carefree world.